luckyian/Portfolio/README.md

-# Homework 2
+# Portfolio

-In this homework project I have attempted to create multiple web pages that link together, and have thier own content independent of the other pages.
+In this Portfolio project I have attempted to create multiple web pages that link together, and have thier own content independent of the other pages.

 Each page has a navigation bar with links to the accompaning pages.
 The navigation bar also has a drop down menu that contains the links when the size of the browser shinks.